IQSS/dataverse/doc/release-notes/9268-8349-oidc-improvements.md

 `@JvmSetting` annotation to classes (also inner classes) and reference factory methods for values.
 This improvement is also paving the way to enable manipulating JVM options during end-to-end tests on remote ends.

+As part of these testing improvements, the code coverage report file for unit tests has moved from `target/jacoco.exec` to `target/coverage-reports/jacoco-unit.exec`.

 ## New Configuration Options

 - dataverse.auth.oidc.enabled